-(1) Faculty members must have been employed by the University in a salaried position on or before September 10, 2019 and be in active payroll status on the effective date of the increase, in order to be eligible.
+(1) Faculty members must have been employed by the University in a salaried position on or before September 10, 2022 and be in active payroll status on the effective date of the increase, in order to be eligible.

-(2) Faculty members must have received an overall annual evaluation of at least "Meets FSU's High Expectations" for calendar year 2019 performance in order to be eligible.
+(2) Faculty members must have received an overall annual evaluation of at least "Meets FSU's High Expectations" for calendar year 2022 performance in order to be eligible.
 Additionally, any faculty member who has received a notice of contract non-renewal will be ineligible for a Merit Salary increase.

-(b) Non-Recurring Increases.
+(b) Performance Increases.

-(1) For fiscal year 2021-2022, eligible faculty members will receive a one-time nonrecurring bonus equal to three percent (3%) of the faculty member's base salary, with a minimum bonus amount of \$3,000, prorated by FTE, effective October 29, 2021.
+(1) For fiscal year 2023-2024, eligible faculty members will receive a recurring four and two-tenths percent (4.2%) performance-based pay increase of their base salary as of May 5, 2023, effective August 18, 2023.